 - Partial perm – curly ends, maintaining the hair mostly in its original form through low-maintenance; achieved by heated tools.

 - Root perm – voluminous roots, achieved by only perming the first inches from the scalp, with little after-care; achieved by ceramic perm.

 - Spot perm – tight or loose curls, depending on the client's preference, and requiring deep conditioning; achieved by placing either heated or cold rods in specific places, where the client wants the curls.

 - Stacked perm – best for at least medium-length hair, creating the illusion of layers to give more volume to the hair; achieved by using heated rollers of different sizes in the middle and bottom sections of the hair.

 - Straight perm – straight hair that requires higher maintenance than the previously mentioned styles; achieved by applying a straightening solution to the hair, which is then left under heat.

 - Twist hair – very tight vintage-looking curls for long hair or short hair that need higher maintenance; achieved with cold, long, curling rods.

 If you want to get yourself some curls at home, the above-mentioned methods won’t be relevant.
 When it comes to at-home perms, you can usually only curl your hair, not straighten it.
 There are five types of curls to choose from - 2B, 2C, 3A, 3B, 3C.

-- The 2C curls are a bit more defined than the 2B ones and can be achieved with smaller Flexi rods.
-Because they are tighter, you will need hair products that will reduce the frizz.
+- The 2C curls are a bit more defined than the 2B ones.
+You will need a small Flexi perm rod to achieve that kind of curls.
+Also, because they are tighter, you will need hair products that will reduce the frizz.
 And our moisture-regulating Black Seed Hair Oil is the perfect option for that.

 - The 3A curls are very defined, still with an S shape, and can be achieved with smaller Flexi rods, in the case of longer hair, or with rollers, in the case of shorter hair.